 10. Bring Reinforcements

-If you have older kids, check out the concerts at the TD South Stage.
+If you have older kids, check out the concerts at the Northern Lights stage.
 It’s so much fun taking them to their first concert and you really can’t beat entertainment that is included with your ticket price.
-Plus the Tim Hortons North Stage includes lots of fun family friendly acts.
+Plus the Klondike Park’s Francophone Stage includes lots of fun family friendly acts AND the Silver Slipper offers a mix of musical offerings that vibrate with Caribbean energy and Afro rhythms.
 Full line ups can be found on their website.

 12. Have Fun